platformsh/platformsh-docs/src/configuration/services/mysql.md

 ## Storage Engine

 We recommend using the InnoDB storage engine wherever possible.
-MyISAM is only properly supported in Grid environments, in dedicated cluster environments there is no replication of MyISAM tables.
+MyISAM is only properly supported in Grid environments.
+In dedicated cluster environments there is no replication of MyISAM tables.

 If MyISAM tables are inadventently created or imported in a dedicated environment they can be converted to use the InnoDB storage engine using the following procedure: